Morganbb104/Readme_generator/readme.md

     9. I want to click on the links in the Table of Contents; and then, I am taken to the corresponding section of the README.

 ## Usage

-   usage
-​   This application is used for quick readme generator
+​   This application is used for quick readme generator usage

 ## License
-   ISC
+   Apache-2.0

 ## Installation
    The following necessary dependencies must be installed to run the application properly: undefined